 Some places have just gone to the dogs!
 We've assembled an eclectic list of destinations around New England that we think are interesting, unusual, or just plain special.
 The one thing they all have in common?
-They are places of interest to people that also allow our furry companions.
+They are spots of interest that also welcome our furry companions.

-Following are a several general ideas for dog-friendly travel fun and links to specific dog-friendly options in each of the six New England states.
+Here are several general ideas for dog-friendly travel fun and links to specific dog-friendly options in each of the six New England states, including dog-friendly beaches, dog-friendly wineries, and more!

 **Wineries**

 Plan a wine-tasting tour!
-Imagine walking through a scenic, working vineyard, enjoying a picnic lunch and sampling delicious wines.
-In many cases, your canine companion can come along.
-New England has a number of wineries and many of them allow dogs.
-See a full list at Sip New England.
-Be sure to call before you go to make sure dogs are welcome.
-If we know a winery is dog-friendly, we'll list it on its state Doggie Destination page.
+Imagine walking through a scenic, working vineyard, enjoying a picnic lunch, and sampling delicious wines.
+In many cases, your canine companion can join you.
+New England has a number of dog-friendly wineries, so check out the full list at Sip New England.
+Just be sure to call ahead to confirm dogs are welcome.
+If we know a winery is dog-friendly, we’ll list it on its respective Doggie Destination page.

 **Breweries**